describing the Seafriends marine aquariums

 aquarium systems this happens by pumping new seawater through, something

-we can't do, located 1.5km away from the sea and 150m high.
-The diagram
+we can't do, located 1.5km away from the sea and at 150m altitude.
+The

-shows how we solved this.
-Above the separating line a normal aquarium or
+diagram shows how we solved this.
+Above the separating line a normal aquarium

-tanks with fish as we call it.
-Fish are fed and soil their water, but the
+is shown or tanks with fish as we call it.
+Fish are fed and soil their

-water is pumped out, often at the rate of eight refreshments per day.
+water, but the water is pumped out, often at the rate of eight refreshments

 In our ecosystem aquaria we have bacteria inside the bacterial filter but at least as much outside on the glass and in the sand.
 These bacteria convert feces and urine and dead matter into nutrients.
 By admitting light, the nutrients cause phytoplankton to grow, which is consumed by filterfeeding clams and sponges.
 The nutrients also make stringy algae grow on every object in the aquariums, and these are grazed by grazing snails.
 When the aquarium is healthy, it also produces some zooplankton.